o0yr0o/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 Louise would like to know how the different fundraising campaigns relate to each other in terms of their launch dates and fundraising goals.
-First, we can analyze the relationship between different theaters based on their release months, such as whether the month is associated with success in meeting fundraising goals.
+Firstly, we can analyze the relationship between different theaters based on their release months, such as whether the month is associated with success in meeting fundraising goals.
 Secondly, we analyze the relationship based on different fundraising goals.
 We will divide the fundraising goals into different ranges to analyze the relationship between different fundraising target ranges and fundraising success rate.

 ## Analysis and Challenges